Tulane University Logo

 Tulane University Emblem

 The university’s logo uses a serif typeface reminiscent of Times New Roman or Garamond, with custom adjustments and distinct characteristics.
 The letterforms are smooth and well-proportioned, with gently curved edges that create a sense of balance and tradition.
 The overall style of the text feels composed and formal, reinforcing the institution’s historical foundation.
-Each letter carries subtle differences in stroke width, giving the typography a natural and expressive quality.
+Each letter has subtle differences in stroke width, giving the typography a natural, expressive quality.

 Tulane University Symbol

 The primary color is a muted green with an olive undertone, evoking associations with natural calm and freshness.
 The choice of green reflects the university’s connection to Louisiana’s environment and cultural roots.
 Alongside green, the university’s official visual elements incorporate additional tones: refined grays, deep blue, red, yellow, and dark brown.
-This broader palette brings richness and depth to the university’s coat of arms, offering visual variety while preserving a disciplined and dignified appearance.
+This broader palette adds richness and depth to the university’s coat of arms, offering visual variety while preserving a disciplined, dignified appearance.